Your new career as a registered nurse IS possible

 - Incorporates all components of a traditional BSN degree program

-Upon successful completion, graduates are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to obtain RN licensure and begin a career in nursing.
+Upon successful completion, graduates are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and have a pathway to earning a Herzing MSN degree.

 Options for Veterans, LPNs/LVNs and Students with Other Healthcare Licensure